ninjahome/ninja-go/testCase.md

     - 13.2 normal node✅

 ##4 message
-1. immediate message
+1. the immediate message when both client is online

-    setup 2 clients :

-    1. 0 for account 0

-    2. 1 for account 1, open it in a new cmd window
+    setup 2 clients : 0 for account 0  2.
+1 for account 1, open it in a new cmd window
 ```
     cd cli_lib/cmd
     go build .
     ./cmd 0
     ./cmd 1
 ```

+- 1.1 both 2 clients on the same node
+    - 1.1.1 message encrypt
+    - 1.1.2 message decrypt
+    - 1.1.3 filter by contact

+- 1.2 the 2 clients on different node
+    - 1.2.1 message encrypt
+    - 1.2.2 message decrypt
-    - 1.1 filter by contact
+    - 1.2.3 filter by contact

+- 1.3 the 2 clients on the different node and one node is in private network
-    - 1.2 message encrypt
+  - 1.3.1 message encrypt
-    - 1.3 message decrypt
+  - 1.3.2 message decrypt
+  - 1.3.3 filter by contact

 2. unread message
 3. ping pong status✅
 4. connect to localhost node